Three Ways to Cover the Cost of Alzheimer’s Disease

 There are two public healthcare programs that cover U.S. citizens and some non-citizens.
 Medicare is open to people over age 65.
 Medicaid is open to low-income people of all ages.

-Medicaid has a program that lets family become paid caregivers for a relative with dementia.
-The program is called Medicaid Home and Community Based Services Waivers (HCBS Waivers).
-It gives your loved one with Alzheimer’s a budget, or allowance, for paid care.
+Medicaid has a program that lets families become paid caregivers for a relative with dementia.
+The program is called Medicaid Home and Community-Based Services Waivers (HCBS Waivers).
+It gives your loved one a budget, or allowance, for paid care.
 The caregiving family member is then paid from the allowance.
 States administer HCBS Waivers, so contact your state’s Medicaid office for more information.

 It’s important to note that Medicaid has strict income and wealth requirements.
-It only covers healthcare if you have less than $2,000 in assets like savings, stocks, and bonds.
+You can only access Medicaid services if you have less than $2,000 in assets like savings, stocks, and bonds.
 Here is a full breakdown of Medicaid eligibility if you think your loved one may be covered.

 Help your loved one live comfortably